5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.3.2** : Time fix where (1d) became (2d) and small change in tracking logs.
 Same rules apply as `1.3.0`.

+**Update 1.3.3** : Serious tracker timing improvements.
+Applied heuristics in end of online statuses.
+Keep-alive re-implemented with a logout/login.
+Same rules apply as `1.3.0`.

 ## Need help?

 In case you have any trouble upgrading your version, you can create an issue on this Gitlab server (first create account and login).